solarte7/lung_cancer_diagnosis/README.md

 # Lung Cancer Diagnosis Extraction
 This repository contains a hybrid approach for automatically extracting lung cancer diagnosis from clinical notes written in Spanish.

 The approach combines deep learning-based and rule-based methods to improve the lung cancer diagnosis extraction process.
-Figure 1  shows the proposed approach that integrates three steps: Lung cancer <a href="https://github.com/solarte7/lung_cancer_diagnosis/tree/main/negation_speculation"> named entity recognition</a>, Negation and speculation detection, and Relating cancer diagnosis and dates.
+Figure 1  shows the proposed approach that integrates three steps: Lung cancer named entity recognition</a>, Negation and speculation detection, and Relating cancer diagnosis and dates.
 For each of these steps, a directory containing the source code has been created.

 <center> <img src="img/approach1.png" width="500" height="700"> </center>